These salted maple pecan pie bars are incredibly addicting. With perfect salty-sweet flavor and a chewy pie-crust base. Awesome dessert!

 - 2 cups flour (plus a few more tablespoons if necessary)

 - 2 cups pecans

 - Preheat the oven to 375 degrees.
-In a large mixing bowl, cream the butter and sugar.
+In a large mixing bowl, cream the butter and 1 cup brown sugar.
 Add the flour and beat until coarse crumbs form.
 If the mixture is too soft, add a little more flour.
 It should be crumbly but stick together when pressed.

 - Press the crust into a 9×13 baking dish.
 Bake for 12-15 minutes or until top appears dry and slightly puffed.
 I like to underbake mine so the crust stays softer, but if you like more of a shortbread-type crust, bake a few minutes longer.